Do items identified by brand name as part of the grant proposal, require competitive purchasing?

 Are there special requirements for items bought with grant funds?

 Any item unit cost over $5,000 requires notification to the relevant chair, dean and ORGS.
 When using the on-line purchase requisition form, use the approved by email fields at the bottom of the form to send an email copy of the purchase to your relevant chair and dean.
 ORGS is automatically emailed when submitting the form.

 Most sponsors disallow the purchase of the following general-purpose items without prior sponsor approval: cameras, stereos, audio-visual equipment, televisions, VCRs, DVDs, printers, computers (including notebooks and iPads), electronics, and digital media equipment.
-Costs insurred for these supplies/equipment without prior consultation with ORGS and necessary sponsor approval might result in the charges being ransferred off the grant account and charged to the PIs department or college.
+Costs insured for these supplies/equipment without prior consultation with ORGS and necessary sponsor approval might result in the charges being transferred off the grant account and charged to the PIs department or college.